 - A.1 Support the implementation of the Open Space & Recreation Plan Action Plan.
-Ensure the plan takes a big-picture approach to the design and programming of the Town's parks and open space resources. - A.2 Encourage and support on-going updates of conservation plans like Ponds and Waterways Master Plan and Land Management Plan for the Watersheds of the Sudbury Reservoirs. - A.3 Be proactive to ensure that outdoor areas, such as athletic fields and trails, are accessible to all residents and that accommodations are in place to make this possible, using federal and state ADA standards and universal design principles. - Sudbury will continue to be proactive about identifying and prioritizing lands of interest for recreation and conservation, planning for their potential community benefits and use. - B.1 Continue the work of the Community Preservation Committee, the Sudbury Land Acquisition Review Committee, and regional partners like the Sudbury Valley Trustees. - B.2 Promote opportunities for public use as part of property acquisition to ensure community benefits and continued support of land acquisition initiatives. - B.3 Continue planning efforts to increase public conservation and recreational benefits of Sewataro and Broadacre properties.

-Sudbury will work to increase programming to meet needs for organized activities.

-- C.1 Make grading improvements to existing fields, such as Davis and Feeley Fields. - C.2 Add LED lighting to artificial turf fields to allow usage at night. - C.3 Ensure indoor and outdoor activities and programs for residents that are accessible and support the participation of those individuals living with disabilities.
+Ensure the plan takes a big-picture approach to the design and programming of the Town's parks and open space resources. - A.2 Encourage and support on-going updates of conservation plans like Ponds and Waterways Master Plan and Land Management Plan for the Watersheds of the Sudbury Reservoirs. - A.3 Be proactive to ensure that outdoor areas, such as athletic fields and trails, are accessible to all residents and that accommodations are in place to make this possible, using federal and state ADA standards and universal design principles. - Sudbury will continue to be proactive about identifying and prioritizing lands of interest for recreation and conservation, planning for their potential community benefits and use. - B.1 Continue the work of the Community Preservation Committee, the Sudbury Land Acquisition Review Committee, and regional partners like the Sudbury Valley Trustees. - B.2 Promote opportunities for public use as part of property acquisition to ensure community benefits and continued support of land acquisition initiatives. - B.3 Continue planning efforts to increase public conservation and recreational benefits of Sewataro and Broadacres properties. - Sudbury will work to increase programming to meet needs for organized activities. - C.1 Make grading improvements to existing fields, such as Davis and Feeley Fields. - C.2 Consider lighting of artificial turf fields to allow usage at night. - C.3 Ensure indoor and outdoor activities and programs for residents that are accessible and support the participation of those individuals living with disabilities.

-C.4 Continue implementation of the Athletic Fields Needs Assessment and Management Plan.

-Sudbury recognizes the importance of communication between the Town and residents and will enhance the effort to inform people of conservation efforts.

-- D.1 Develop public education materials that explain the local acquisition process and promote conservation efforts. - D.2 Collaborate with the Land Acquisition Review Committee to improve acquisition process education in Sudbury.

-- E.1 Support the completion the BFRT and ensure accessibility in compliance with ADA regulations. - E.2 Continue the expansion of the BFRT through the CSX Corridor property.
+- C.4 Continue implementation of the Athletic Fields Needs Assessment and Management Plan. - Sudbury recognizes the importance of communication between the Town and residents and will enhance the effort to inform people of conservation efforts. - D.1 Develop public education materials that explain the local acquisition process and promote conservation efforts. - D.2 Collaborate with the Land Acquisition Review Committee to improve acquisition process education in Sudbury. - Sudbury will commit to enhancing connections between open space areas, parks, schools, and historic resources with residential areas for walking/biking, which will increase recreational opportunities and access to these resources. - E.1 Support the completion of the BFRT and ensure accessibility in compliance with ADA regulations. - E.2 Continue the expansion of the BFRT through the Town-owned CSX Corridor property.
 (See Transportation and Connectivity Action C.2). - E.3 Identify gaps and opportunities to link conservation and recreation resources, residential areas, schools, historic places, etc. by strategically expanding the existing network of walkways.
-(See Transportation and Connectivity). - E.4 Continue to discuss the design of the proposed Mass Central Rail Trail with regional and state partners.

-Increase programming in conservation areas for all residents, particular seniors, youth, and those living with disabilities.

-- F.2 Create more community gardens or similar amenities that are accessible to people of all abilities, include seating and gathering areas for the multigenerational experience. - F.3 Work with Sudbury Public Schools and Lincoln-Sudbury Regional High School to incorporate awareness and direct experience of conservation areas into arts, science, and history curricula.
+(See Transportation and Connectivity). - E.4 Continue to discuss the design of the proposed Mass Central Rail Trail with regional and state partners. - Sudbury will work with local organizations like the Sudbury Senior Center and other town departments to connect residents with conservation areas in the community. - F.1 Increase programming in conservation areas for all residents, particularly seniors, youth, and those living with disabilities. - F.2 Create more community gardens or similar amenities that are accessible to people of all abilities, include seating and gathering areas for the multigenerational experience. - F.3 Work with Sudbury Public Schools and Lincoln-Sudbury Regional High School to incorporate awareness and direct experience of conservation areas into arts, science, and history curricula.

 Goodnow Library in Sudbury.
-Photo Credit: John Phelan.
+Photo Credit: John Phelan